CTCycle/XREPORT-radiological-reports-generator/assets/docs/project_status_ledger.md

 9. link detailed reports instead of copying long narratives into this ledger;
 10. keep this ledger synchronized with the actual repository state.

-Evidence under `assets/QA/` is often local and ignored by Git.
-A link is valid for this checkout, but if the artifact is absent in another checkout, its claim must be treated as unvalidated until the evidence is restored or the check is rerun.
+Evidence under `assets/QA/` is split by retention intent.
+Durable campaign summaries under `assets/QA/validation_campaign/` are tracked; large or transient captures elsewhere may remain local and ignored.
+If a linked artifact is absent in another checkout, its claim must be treated as unvalidated until the evidence is restored or the check is rerun.
 The ledger never upgrades a claim merely because source code or a unit test exists.

 ## Status Taxonomy